broblocodex/5-minute-tutorials/video2/readme.md

-# Magic Jump Pad — 5‑minute tutorial
+# 5‑Minute Tutorial: Magic Jump Pad

-Step on the pad.
-It launches you up.
-Simple physics, instant fun.
+Ever stepped on a trampoline?
+That's exactly what we're building, except in Roblox.
+Touch the pad, get launched into the air.
+It's physics made fun.

+Here's why this matters: jump pads are everywhere in successful games.
+Obbies, racing games, battle arenas, speed runs — they all use this same core mechanic.
+Master this pattern, and you've got the foundation for tons of movement systems.

-## What you’ll build
+## What you're actually building
-- A Part that launches any player who touches it.
-- Starts simple.
-Then add variations (cooldown, direction, sound, remote hooks).
+A Part that launches players upward (or forward) when touched.
+We start with basic physics, then add cooldowns and directional control.

+Think of it as controlled chaos — predictable enough to be useful, exciting enough to be fun.

-## Files in this tutorial
+## What's in here
-- [script.lua](./script.lua) — the simplest version (start here)
+- [script.lua](./script.lua) — the dead simple version (start here)
-- [script.extended.lua](./script.extended.lua) — variations: cooldown, directional, sound, RemoteEvent, attributes
+- [steps/](./steps) — each step adds one new concept (01→02)
-- [wiki.md](./wiki.md) — hand‑picked Roblox docs links
+- [wiki.md](./wiki.md) — the Roblox docs that actually matter
-- [use-cases.md](./use-cases.md) — 4 quick ideas to apply it
+- [use-cases.md](./use-cases.md) — real examples you can steal

-## Try it (2 minutes)
+## Get it working (2 minutes)
-1. Insert a Part.
+1. Drop a Part in your workspace (name it JumpPad)
-2. Put a Server Script inside.
+2. Stick a Script inside it
-3. Paste `script.lua`.
-4. Step on it in Play mode.

-## Then explore (3 minutes)
-- Swap to `script.extended.lua` to add:
+3. Copy-paste the code from `script.lua`
+4. Hit Play, step on the pad

+If you go flying, you've nailed it.
+If not, check the Output window for errors.

+## What to do next
+**Start with real examples** — check out [use-cases.md](./use-cases.md) to see this basic pad turned into actual game features: race start gates, anti-spam cooldowns, forward flings, speed combos.

+**Follow the upgrades** — as you build those examples, you'll need enhanced versions of the basic script.
+The [steps/](./steps) folder shows you how:

-	- Per‑player cooldown (no spam)
+- **Step 01**: Add per-player cooldown (anti-spam)
-	- Direction modes (straight up, forward)
-	- Optional sound on launch
-	- RemoteEvent broadcast + simple attributes so other scripts can react
+- **Step 02**: Launch forward instead of just up

+Each use-case tells you which step to use.

-## Learn more
+## Dive deeper
-- Links live in `wiki.md`.
-- See examples in `use-cases.md`.
+The [wiki.md](./wiki.md) has the Roblox docs you'll actually use.
+The [use-cases.md](./use-cases.md) shows you how to build real features with this pattern.

+Copy the code.
+Break it.
+Fix it.
+That's how you learn.